coraallensavietta/coraallensavietta.github.io/README.md

 <!-- <a href="https://coraallensavietta.github.io/coraallensavietta_cv.pdf" target="_blank">cv</a> -->
 <a href="https://www.linkedin.com/in/cora-allen-savietta/" target="_blank">linkedin</a>
 <a href="https://www.mendeley.com/profiles/cora--allen-savietta/" target="_blank">mendeley</a>

-# Current Research
-**University of Wisconsin-Madison Department of Statistics**
+<a href="https://stat.wisc.edu/staff/allen-savietta-cora" target="_blank">University of Wisconsin-Madison Statistics Page</a>

-Developing software in Julia for efficient full likelihood-based network estimation with Professor Cécile Ané, as part of <a href="https://github.com/crsl4/PhyloNetworks.jl" target="_blank">PhyloNetworks Julia Package</a>
+Cora Allen-Savietta enjoys building useful statistical tools to solve applied problems.
+In her dissertation work with Professor Cécile Ané at the University of Wisconin-Madison, she has developed a method to recover historical evolutionary relationships between species from modern DNA sequences.
+Her open-source phylogenetic network estimation software, PhyLiNC, is now available as part of the Julia package <a href="https://github.com/crsl4/PhyloNetworks.jl" target="_blank">PhyloNetworks.jl.</a>

 # Applied Data Science Projects
 **University of Wisconsin-Madison Department of Medicine**